 Improving the role of women in agriculture and support services, and their contribution to family income,

-Adding value by providing a tool for increased profit by quality/price relation and improved farmer resilience,
+Adding value by providing a tool for increased profit by quality/price relation and improved farmer resilience; Contributes to possibilities for value addition (including non-farm employment); Supporting possibilities for up-scaling,

-Encouraging improvement agricultural skills,
+Encouraging improvement of agricultural skills,

-Supporting possibilities for up-scaling, Analyzing new ways of financing exports,
+Supporting possibilities for up-scaling, Analyzing new ways of facilitating exports,

-Decreasing costs for trading fruits and vegetables.
+Decreasing costs through more efficient and harmonized rules and procedures for trading dried fruits and nuts.

 SDG 12: Ensure sustainable consumption and production patterns.